cfpb/Metro2/metro2/README.md

 #### Code description and explanation of inconsistency:
 The activity date is retrieved from the file that the line of data came from.

-The portfolio type is not 'installment loan', or 'revolving'.
+The portfolio type is not 'installment loan' (I), or 'revolving' (R).

-The portfolio type does not match the industry type which is either 'Sales Finance' or 'Retail Store'.
+The portfolio type does not match the industry type which is either 'Sales Finance' (SF) or 'Retail Store' (RS).

 ### 2_6A